 Professors of religion at the college or university level might teach theology, comparative religion or both.
 Theology is the teaching of the beliefs of a specific denomination, while comparative religion involves educating students about the practices and beliefs of many different religions.
 Professorial positions generally require doctorates at four-year institutions and at least master's degrees at 2-year colleges.
 As with other teachers, these professors are responsible for designing and planning classes, evaluating student progress through tests and assignments and providing tailored instruction.

 In 2018, the median annual wage for a postsecondary philosophy and religion teacher was $71,890, according to data reported by the BLS.
 The BLS estimated employment of postsecondary teachers in all subject areas to increase faster than average by 10% between 2018 and 2028.
 This projected average rate of growth is associated with the continued increase in enrollment at postsecondary institutions.

 Directors of religious activities and education generally work in religious institutions.
 They are responsible for developing and organizing religious education programs and congregational activities.
 Additionally, they may also provide religious or other counseling as part of the role.
 According to the BLS, the level of education required for the position is generally a bachelor's degree.
 The specific requirements for the role may vary with required duties, such as specific areas of counseling.

-The BLS lists the median annual salary of directors of religious activities and education as $38,780 in 2015.
-Employment for these positions is expected to increase by 4% from 2014-2024.
+The BLS lists the median annual salary of directors of religious activities and education as $40,810 in 2018.
+Employment for these positions is expected to increase at an average rate of 5% from 2018-2028.